flightphp/docs/content/v3/en/learn/responses.md

 # Responses

+## Overview

 Flight helps generate part of the response headers for you, but you hold most of the control over what you send back to the user.
-Sometimes you can access the `Response` object directly, but most of the time you'll use the `Flight` instance to send a response.
+Most of the time you'll access the `response()` object directly, but Flight has some helper methods to set some of the response headers for you.

+## Understanding

+After the user sends their [request](/learn/requests) request to your application, you need to generate a proper response for them.
+They have sent you information like the language the prefer, if they can handle certain types of compression, their user agent, etc and after processing everything it's time to send them back a proper response.
+This can be setting headers, outputting a body of HTML or JSON for them, or redirecting them to a page.

+## Basic Usage

-## Sending a Basic Response
+### Sending a Response Body

-Flight uses ob_start() to buffer the output.
+Flight uses `ob_start()` to buffer the output.
 This means you can use `echo` or `print` to send a response to the user and Flight will capture it and send it back to the user with the appropriate headers.

 ```php